galaxyproject/jxtx/content/scholarships/jj-fund.md

 Applicants will need to write a:

-*   **one-page write-up** on a) their scientific interests, b) their interest in Galaxy platform and c) why they are interested in attending the GBCC 2025.
+*   **one-page write-up** on a) their scientific interests, b) their interest in Galaxy platform and c) why they are interested in attending GCC 2026.
 Applicants should have submitted an abstract to the conference and include the title in this write-up.
 *   **curriculum vitae** for the applicant.
 *   **Reference letter** from the advisor.

-**Application deadline: April 8, 2025**
+**Application deadline: TBD**

 Email all of the documents to: [jj-fund@jxtxfoundation.org](mailto:jj-fund@jxtxfoundation.org).
 Any submission that does not have all of the requested documents will not be considered.

 ### Award Notification

-Applicants will be notified of the results by April 17, 2025.
+Applicants will be notified of the results approximately one week after the application deadline.

 ### Review Criteria